Friday, February 27, 2009

 The word "iPod" doesn't stand for anything exactely,in the sense its not a completely an acronym.The name breaks down into two sections "i" and "Pod".The "i" is the common part of the name given by Apple to its products at the time ipod was released like iTunes,iBook,iMac.
 And "Pod" according to some source , stands for "Portable Open Database", a software which is used to run the iPod.

 In October 2006, iPod ran into a bit of a snag regarding its Windows support, considered by many in the industry to be crucial to iPod's near-complete dominance in the portable media player market.
 One might think that because iPods are Apple devices, they're not susceptible to the viruses that plague Microsoft's Windows operating system.
 Apparently, not so.
 If you bought an iPod video between September 12, 2006 and October 18, 2006, there is, according to Apple, a 1 percent chance it contains a worm called RavMonE.exe.
-The machine that was doing the infecting was apparently the last Windows machine on that particular production line -- the quality-control computer.

 Microsoft Live OneCare